-A small Anglo-Saxon village nestled in the hills of Derbyshire, Eyam has become known as the 'plague village' due to a decision made by the whole village during an outbreak of the Black Death in 1665.
+A small Anglo-Saxon village nestled in the hills of Derbyshire, Eyam has become known as the ‘plague village’ due to a decision made by the whole village during an outbreak of bubonic plague in 1665.

 According to reports, the plague was brought to the village from London in a bundle of cloth ordered by local tailor George Vicars.
 He died within a week, and after several more deaths the villagers, on the advice of their rector Reverend William Mompesson, took several steps to ensure that the plague did not spread to neighbouring villages.

 Families were required to bury their own dead, and ultimately the village quarantined itself, allowing no-one in or out during the fourteen months that the plague took hold.
 Reported numbers of deaths vary - around 260 - but it is said that fewer than a quarter of the village population survived.
 The self-imposed quarantine did, however, successfully contain the spread of disease.